The pupil entered the room not knowing what to expect.

 The friend that uniquely stood apart from all the rest of the class faded into obscurity as the term ended.
 The girl that lived in the dormitory one floor below now found reason to divert her attention on the way to class and ask, “How goes it?”

 Many years after finishing school, the memorable events of the philosophy course return.
-In the aftermath of reminisces, are the toils of earning meager grades, the languishing retort of the class participants, and the wisdom that has only now started to take root and blossom abundantly.
+In the aftermath of reminisces, are the toils of earning meager grades, the languishing retort of the class members, and the wisdom that has only now started to take root and blossom assertively.

 The professor’s name is clearly lodged in memory.
-The textbook personages and preconceptions incessantly persist and seep into the daily quest of knowing better and clamoring coherently in social gatherings: the public ones or private ones.
+The textbook personages and preconceptions incessantly persist and seep into the daily quest of knowing better and clamoring coherently in social gatherings: the public ones or the private ones.
 What the pupil once deciphered from the early masters, he has only begun to encode diligently himself.
-Yet—as pen presses against paper, ever-present is the beckoning shadow of the professor, the whispers of doubt from past colleagues, and the remnants of an early civilization.
+Yet—as pen presses against paper, ever-present is the beckoning essence of the professor, the doubting whispers from past colleagues, and the remnants of an early civilization.

 He entered the classroom not knowing what to expect.
 All the seats claimed by them with arms bracing the stacks of books and folders.
 The students, as always, gleaning as he set the plan in motion.
 The questions rolled in unison, “Do we have a test today?”
 Taken aback he wonders, “Why do you ask?”
 One of them notices, “You are not carrying the usual supplies.”

-In their stead, he shuffled and sorted the principles amid his thoughts: the bristling moments of a professor and a pupil of long ago who studied ancient Greece without knowing why.
+In their stead, he shuffled and prodded the principles amid his thoughts: the bristling moments of a professor and a pupil of long ago who studied ancient Greek civilization without knowing why.